 How to Serve Whole30 Cauliflower Fried Rice

-Once you have the base for the cauliflower rice, you can customize the rice any way you like.
+Once you have the base for the fried cauliflower rice, you can customize the rice any way you like.

 You can use chicken, shrimp, beef, pork, or tofu if you want to keep it vegetarian.